Generalized multicategories: change-of-base, embedding, and descent: Horizontal lax algebras and change of base

 We conclude, by Theorem \ref{thm:base.change} that \( (\hat Q, \hat \psi) \) defines a functor \( \hat Q_! \colon \CatTV \to \CatSV \).
 Moreover, since \( \phi \) is cartesian, \( \hat \phi \) has a strong conjoint, and since \( \hat P \) is strong, \( \hat P \hat \phi \) also has a strong conjoint; therefore we may also conclude that \( (\hat P, \hat \phi) \) induces a functor \( \hat P_! \colon \CatSV \to \CatTV \).

-In fact, this notion of change-of-base can easily be extended to include Burroni's \(T\)-categories \cite{Bur71}.
-This would require a notion of horizontal lax \(T\)-algebra for \(T\) an \textit{oplax} monad (possible with merely a couple of adjustments), and a replacement of lax functors with oplax functors in Theorem \ref{thm:base.change}.
+In fact, this notion of change-of-base can be plainly extended to include Burroni's \(T\)-categories \cite{Bur71}.
+This would require a notion of horizontal lax \(T\)-algebra for \(T\) an \textit{oplax} monad (which is possible, merely requiring a couple of adjustments), and a replacement of lax functors with oplax functors in Theorem \ref{thm:base.change}.
 We leave a pursuit of these results and possible applications for future work.